 You’ll mostly find it is used on just plain rice which is actually a pretty common dish in Japan and you just need the seaweed to make it taste good.

-Aonori is also a main ingredient of Furikake where a few others are added as well to enhance the flavors.
+Aonori is also the main ingredient of furikake where a few others are added as well to enhance the flavors.

 Japanese pickled Daikon radish

 The Daikon is a root vegetable and has the structure and a bit of the taste of radish.

 You don’t have to pickle it, but like in many other cuisines, the Japanese pickled this vegetable to be able to preserve it longer and have vegetables in the wintertime as well.